Making these five-minute poached eggs is easy; you don't need a special poacher.

 Ingredients

-You'll only need four ingredients to make these poached eggs.
+You'll only need four ingredients to make this recipe.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

 - Vinegar for the water: Any vinegar will work.
 I use distilled white vinegar.